 You can access and fully control other users' personal folders including My Reports and My Components, for example, you can edit the properties of the folders and remove the redundant folders when necessary.

-- Restart Server and go to the user table.
+- Navigate to the user table.
 The My Folders link is now available for each other user except yourself in the Control column of the table.

 - Select the link for a user.
 Server displays the My Reports and My Components folders of the user.
 You can now perform on the folders with full permissions as the user does.